St. Michaels University School

 St. Michaels University School (abbreviated SMUS) is an independent day and boarding school in the municipality of Saanich, the largest and most populous municipality in the Capital Regional District and on Vancouver Island.
-Previous headmasters include Robert Snowden (1995-2017), David Penaluna (1988–94) and John Schaffter (1977–88).
+Previous headmasters include Robert Snowden (1995-2017), David Penaluna (1988–94, John Schaffter (1977–88) and Mark Turner (2019-2024).

 Location

 SMUS is located in Victoria, British Columbia, Canada, on the southern tip of Vancouver Island.

 The Senior and Middle School campus is located on Richmond Road in Saanich.
 The Junior School campus is situated on Victoria Avenue in Oak Bay.

 History

 In 1906, University School was founded by Capt.
 R. V. Harvey, the Rev. W. W. Bolton and J. C. Barnacle.
 Four years later, in 1910, K. C. Symons founded St. Michael's School.
 St. Michael's School was unusual for its relatively large number of local day students for the period (as contrasted with University School's large number of boarders).

 Facing financial difficulties and the death of its headmaster in 1970, University School merged with St. Michael's in 1971 to become St. Michaels University School.
 In 1973, the school began to enrol grade 1 and 2 students for the first time.
 In 1978, girls were accepted as day and boarding students in grades 10–12 for the first time, and the school began the process of becoming fully coeducational in 1985.
 A major expansion of the campus also began in 1985.
 In 1993, SMUS's boarding houses were renamed after the school's six founders: Bolton, Harvey, Winslow, Timmis, Symons, and Barnacle.